SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

 it allows one to define a continuous cost function on the continuous solution, instead of just at discrete data points.

+!!! warning

+      Non-checkpointed InterpolatingAdjoint and QuadratureAdjoint sensealgs
+      require that the forward solution `sol(t)` has an accurate dense solution unless checkpointing is used.
+This means that you should not use `solve(prob,alg,saveat=ts)` unless checkpointing.
+If specific saving is required, one should solve dense `solve(prob,alg)`, use the solution in the adjoint, and then `sol(ts)` interpolate.

 ### Syntax

 There are two forms.
 For discrete adjoints, the form is: